ctrueden/ctrueden.github.io/_pages/deus/CharacterConcepts.md

 __Alien:__ I will neither confirm nor deny the existence of extraterrestrials in the campaign; inquire if interested

-__Mystic:__ anything with a soul (a sentient) can possess mystic abilities, drawing mystic power from his surroundings to perform magic; see the ((MagicPsionics|page covering mystic magic and psionics)) for more information
+__Mystic:__ anything with a soul (a sentient) can possess mystic abilities, drawing mystic power from his surroundings to perform magic; see the [page covering mystic magic and psionics](MagicPsionics) for more information

-__Psionic:__ anything with a soul (a sentient) can possess psionic abilities, drawing mystic power from his own soul to perform magic; only a select few even know that psionics exists, and the art is a closely guarded secret; see the ((MagicPsionics|page covering mystic magic and psionics)) for more information
+__Psionic:__ anything with a soul (a sentient) can possess psionic abilities, drawing mystic power from his own soul to perform magic; only a select few even know that psionics exists, and the art is a closely guarded secret; see the [page covering mystic magic and psionics](MagicPsionics) for more information

 __Genetic engineering:__ genes can be manipulated greatly; it is usually expensive but there are a variety of reasons someone's genetic structure might have been &quot;improved&quot;